ehForwarderBot/ehForwarderBot/docs/API/message.rst

         message.text = "Hello, Wonderland."

 2. Media message
-    Information related to edia processing is described in :doc:`/guide/media_processing`.
+    Information related to media processing is described in :doc:`/guide/media_processing`.

     The example below is for image (picture) messages.